A Thompson group for the basilica: Introduction

 In the 1960's, Richard J.~Thompson introduced three infinite groups $F$, $T$, and $V$.
 Each of these groups consists of piecewise-linear homeomorphisms, with $F$ acting on the unit interval, $T$ acting on the unit circle, and $V$ acting on the Cantor set.
 Because of their simple definitions and unique array of properties, these groups have attracted significant attention from geometric group theorists.

 One of the puzzling aspects of Thompson's groups is the fact that there are precisely three of them.
-Most groups of interest in geometric group theory arise in large infinite families, but the Thompson groups do not fit into any obvious larger framework.
-For this reason, there have been many attempts to generalize these groups, including Higman's groups~$G_{n,r}$~\cite{higman}, Brown's groups $F_{n,r}$ and~$T_{n,r}$~\cite{brown}, the piecewise-linear groups of Bieri and Strebel~\cite{bieri-strebel} and Stein~\cite{stein}, the braided version of~$V$ studied independently by Brin~\cite{brin} and Dehornoy~\cite{dehornoy}, the two-dimensional version of $V$ described by Brin~\cite{brin2}, and the diagram groups of Guba and Sapir~\cite{guba-sapir}.
+Most groups of interest in geometric group theory arise in large infinite families, so it is natural to ask whether the Thompson groups fit into any larger framework.
+For this reason, many generalizations of the Thompson groups have been proposed, including Higman's groups~$G_{n,r}$~\cite{higman}, Brown's groups $F_{n,r}$ and~$T_{n,r}$~\cite{brown}, the piecewise-linear groups of Bieri and Strebel~\cite{bieri-strebel} and Stein~\cite{stein}, the braided version of~$V$ studied independently by Brin~\cite{brin} and Dehornoy~\cite{dehornoy}, the two-dimensional version of $V$ described by Brin~\cite{brin2}, and the diagram groups of Guba and Sapir~\cite{guba-sapir}.

 The definitions of the three Thompson groups depend heavily on the self-similar structure of the spaces on which these groups act.
 For example, each half of the unit interval is similar to the whole interval, as is each quarter or eighth.
 For this reason, it is natural to ask whether there are Thompson-like groups associated with other self-similar structures, such as fractals.